walterrowe/magick-frames/README.md

 Place the [frame_it](frame_it) shell script in /usr/local/bin and run it with no options to see a usage message showing all of the available styling options.

+DEFAULTS: When no options are provided, the default behavior is to center the image over a shadowed background, place an image-based logo beneath the image, and write the output to a separate file.

 ```text
 usage: frame_it [ OPTIONS ] image [ .. ]